rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 post.
 My posts to that sort of question were inevitably long screeds, so I wrote this document which will get referenced in any future posts of mine.

+If I had posted something different to each "how do I ..." post, each post would just have been a collection of quick half-formed thoughts.
+At least this way I will finally have a collection of **considered** half-formed thoughts!

 Programming is not about the language, it's about you
 -----------------------------------------------------